GabDug/sync-pre-commit-lock/README.md

 - [yamllint](https://github.com/adrienverge/yamllint)
 <!-- END-GENERATED-PACKAGES-LIST -->

+> Note: `pdm` or `poetry` version will be added, from the current instance version, and not from the lockfile.

 ## Improvement ideas

 Feel free to open an issue or a PR if you have any idea, or if you want to help!